Vacated judgment

-A vacated judgment (also known as vacatur relief) makes a previous legal judgment legally void.
+A vacated judgment (also known as vacatur relief) is a legal judgment that legally voids a previous legal judgment.
 A vacated judgment is usually the result of the judgment of an appellate court, which overturns, reverses, or sets aside the judgment of a lower court.
 An appellate court may also vacate its own decisions.

-A trial court may have the power under certain circumstances, usually involving fraud or lack of jurisdiction over the parties to a case, to vacate its own judgments.
+Rules of procedure may allow vacatur either at the request of a party (a motion to vacate) or sua sponte (at the court's initiative).

 A vacated judgment may free the parties to civil litigation to re-litigate the issues subject to the vacated judgment.

 Another means of having a vacated judgment would be if the defendant dies prior to all appeals being exhausted.
-Notable defendants having their convictions vacated under this include Kenneth Lay, the former Chairman and CEO of Enron who died before sentencing, and Aaron Hernandez, a former football player who killed himself in jail before his appeals were exhausted.
-In March 2019, the vacated conviction of Hernandez was itself overturned, and his murder conviction upheld.
-On June 30, 2021, the Pennsylvania Supreme Court vacated the sexual assault charges against Bill Cosby due to violations of his right to due process.
+Notable defendants having their convictions vacated under this include Kenneth Lay, the former chairman and CEO of Enron who died before sentencing, and Aaron Hernandez, a former football player who killed himself in jail before his appeals were exhausted.
+In the latter case, the vacatur was itself later overturned.